University of Tulsa cleaning up small radiation spill at research campus

 Tracerco spilled a small quantity of cesium-137, a radioactive isotope often used in research, in a restricted building on a campus that houses research equipment, according to Steadman Upham, the university's president.

 The cesium-137 was being used for research on a joint industry project managed by the petroleum engineering department, the university said.
-The level of radiation from the spill, thought to be around the volume of a teaspoon, is currently unknown, school officials said.
+The level of radiation from the spill is currently unknown, school officials said.

-The cleanup involves setting up a perimeter around an area where radiation is no longer detected and then physically removing material inside the perimeter, said Scott Holmstrom, an associate professor at the university in the Department of Physics & Engineering Physics.

-"One of the simplest methods for removal is the same as when you want to remove lint from clothing; you use tape or a sticky roller," he said.

 The university found that 21 people were at risk for exposure and it is having those people evaluated by medical experts, the school said.